 - Something useful, like a coffee mug

-In addition, pick a theme and add some of your favorite stress-relievers, like a lavender candle, a relaxing bath bomb, etc.
+In addition, pick a theme and add some of your favorite stress-relievers, like a lavender candle, a relaxing bath bomb or epsom salts, etc.

 For easy ideas to make the perfect gift basket, read How to Make a Gift Basket Unique HERE.